 Measures and controls

-As an employer, we are required to report certain workplace accidents, occupational diseases and specified occurrences as part of the RIDDOR 2013 regulations.
+As an employer, we are required to report certain workplace accidents, occupational diseases and specified occurrences as part of the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013 regulations.

 Emergency response

-Our hybrid and home-working policy
+Our hybrid working policy

 Health and safety training

 We conduct mandatory Health and Safety and Fire Safety online learning for all colleagues in administration buildings and branches.
-This learning covers home and hybrid working to ensure colleagues consider new hazards.
+This learning covers hybrid working to ensure colleagues consider all hazards.
 Our annual Fire Safety online learning incorporates our new ways of working and the impact it can have on emergency evacuation.
-Both online learning modules have a completion rate of around 95%.
-Alongside the modules, we have a health and safety section on our intranet with support, guidelines and links to our policies.
+Both online learning modules routinely have a high completion rate.

 We publish our risk assessments and related criteria on our intranet.
-Assessments are conducted for branches and administration centres.
+Assessments are conducted for individuals, branches and administration centres.

 Governance process

-Last updated July 2023
+Last updated May 2024

 Loading...